jburguete/MinGW-64-Make/README.md

 MINGW compilers, libraries and tools
 ------------------------------------

-These tools can be of 32 or 64 bits depending on the choiced architecture.
+These tools can be 32 or 64 bits depending on the choiced architecture.

 * atk 2.10.0
 * autoconf 2.69